Spl0itable/nosflare/README.md

 ### Building

 Pull the `worker.js` file to your machine.
-Edit the contents of `relayInfo` and `relayIcon` as desired to customiz the relay name, icon, etc.
+Edit the contents of `relayInfo` and `relayIcon` as desired to customize the relay name, icon, etc.

 We'll use `esbuild` to bundle the worker script: